Juantantan/MandelbrotExplorer/Readme.md

 on nice photo quality glossy paper.
 Using these, it was not hard to implement different OpenCL API calls.
 NB: It is worth noting that in 2020 the specification for OpenCL 3.0 came out.
 This project was written in OpenCL 1.2, which is the core on which OpenCL 3.0 is based.
-This code has been tested and will run using OpenCL 1.2 and / or with OpenCL 3.0 when using compliant GPU hardware if you wish and CLang compilers.
+This code has been tested and will run using OpenCL 1.2 and / or with OpenCL 3.0 when using compliant GPU hardware if you wish, and CLang compilers.
 Read more about OpenCL 3.0 here: https://www.khronos.org/news/press/khronos-group-releases-opencl-3.0 There is a working group that also guides the development of OpenCL (and SYCL): https://www.iwocl.org/